kolasniwash/kolasniwash.github.io/_posts/2019-10-12-getting-started-with-virtural-environments-some-resources.md

 ```

 4. Creating a setup file in conda
 We create and export a setup file for our conda environment with ```export```.
-Using the > pipes the output to the file we choose.
+Using ```>``` pipes the output to the file we choose.
 Note how conda environment files use the .yml extension.
 More details on [conda environment files](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html#create-env-file-manually).

 ```shell
   conda my-environment export > requirements.yml